apache/tvm/docs/deploy/tensorrt.rst

   network from params to add the new TensorRT layers and push the layer outputs.
 You can use the existing converters as an example.
 Finally, register your new op conventer in the ``GetOpConverters()`` map.
+* `python/relay/op/contrib/tensorrt.py` This file contains the annotation rules for TensorRT.
+These determine which operators and their attributes that are supported.
+You must register an annotation function for the relay operator and specify which attributes are supported by your converter, by checking the attributes are returning true or false.
 * `tests/python/contrib/test_tensorrt.py` Add unit tests for the given operator.